-Symantec's future seems to be secure.
-The company provides security, storage, and systems management software for businesses and consumers.
-Symantec's applications handle such functions as virus protection, PC maintenance, data backup and recovery, intrusion detection, data loss prevention, spam control, content filtering, and remote server management.
+Symantec is one of the leading companies that provide cyber security software for businesses and consumers.
+Symantec's applications handle such functions as virus protection, PC maintenance, intrusion detection, data loss prevention, spam control, content filtering, and remote server management.
 The company also provides managed services and training.
-Symantec is probably best known for its popular Norton family of consumer security software, which the company markets to PC users worldwide.
+Symantec is probably best known for its popular Norton consumer security software, which the company markets to PC users worldwide.
 About 60% of Symantec's sales are from the US, Canada, and Latin America.
 In 2016 Symantec bought

-The company's corporate headquarters are located in Mountain View, California.
+The company's corporate headquarters are in Mountain View, California.
 Symantec has operations in more than 50 countries throughout the Americas, Europe, the Middle East, Africa, Asia Pacific/Japan, and Latin America.
-Slightly more than half of sales come from outside the US.
+About 41% of sales come from outside the Americas.

 Sales and Marketing